ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.md

 # Security Considerations

-This document increases the security of the DNSSEC ecosystem by deprecating algorithms that make use of older algorithms with ECC-GOST derived uses.
+This document potentially increases the security of the DNSSEC ecosystem by deprecating algorithms that are no longer recommended for use.

 # Operational Considerations

-Zone owners currently making use of ECC-GOST based algorithms should immediate switch to algorithms with stronger cryptographic strengths.
+This document removes support for ECC-GOST.
+Zone operators currently making use of ECC-GOST based algorithms should switch to algorithms that remain supported.
-DNS registries {{?RFC9499}} should prohibit their clients to upload and publish ECC-GOST based DS records.
+DNS registries should prohibit their clients to upload and publish ECC-GOST based DS records.

 # IANA Considerations